hananzatar2001/GRAPHICS/README.md

 - Freeglut`#include <GL/freeglut.h>`
 - Glm`#include <glm/glm.hpp>`,`#include <glm/gtc/matrix_transform.hpp>`,`#include <glm/gtc/type_ptr.hpp>`

-  ###interactive
+  ### interactive
   - **interactive:**
-  - - **Mouse:**
+  -  **Mouse:**
-    -  -  Right button of the mouse (change the background color)
+    -   Right button of the mouse (change the background color)
-    - -  Left button of the mouse(change the color of the Rectangular cuboid)
+    -  Left button of the mouse(change the color of the Rectangular cuboid)
-   - - **Keyboard :**
+   -  **Keyboard :**
-     - -  Press the letter " R " on your keyboard to move the object to the right
+     -   Press the letter " R " on your keyboard to move the object to the right
-     - -  Press the letter " L " on your keyboard to move the object to the left
+     -   Press the letter " L " on your keyboard to move the object to the left
-     - -  Press " - " to zoom out
+     -   Press " - " to zoom out
-     - -  Press " + " to zoom in
+     -  Press " + " to zoom in